karaukeband/karauke_udn/docs/BUILDING.md

 <img src="images/is-it-all-working-mac.png" max-width="50%">

-## Setting up
+# Setting up the build environment

 Now we'll take a copy of this locally and treat it with wanton abandon, or something.

-### clone the repository so you have a local copy
+## Make local copies of the songbook and tools repos

-For all this I am going to presume you are creating a new folder/directory called 'karauke' in your user's documents area (`/Users/yourname/Documents` on a mac, `C:\Users\yourname\Documents` in windows.
+For all this I am going to presume you are creating a new folder/directory called 'karauke' in your user's documents area, which would be
+- `/Users/yourname/Documents` on a mac
+- `C:\Users\yourname\Documents` on windows.

 If you put it somwhere else, you'll need to adjust your location appropriately

-you'll need  different things here...

-1. This repository (the songsheets)
+### clone the songbook repository

     git clone https://github.com/karaukeband/karauke_udn